FrankLawrence/Obsidian-Vault/Computer Programming/Pervasive Computing/Percom 6 Classification.md

 Links: "[[Pervasive Computing]]"
 ---
 # Pattern recognition
-A patter is the opposite of a chaos; It is an entity vaguely defined, that could be given a name.
+A pattern is the opposite of a chaos; It is an entity vaguely defined, that could be given a name.
 Recognition is the identification of a pattern as a member of a category we already know, or we are familiar with.
 **Classification**:
 - Given a few *classes*.
 - Objects are described by *features*